jhtran989/CS-351-Project-2/README.md

 For the GUI, just click on one of the dominos and press the play button on the right side of the pane to play the domino (there will be a `Label` that will display the currently selected domino on the left side of the pane).

+The `.jar` files are configured with the debug messages ON.
+I might have left some vital checking inside the debug parts, so I didn't want to break the program by turning them off (and lack of time to comb through and edit the debug messages).

 ### doc Note

 Given time constraints, there wasn't enough time to produce a document detailing the objects mentioned in the design.
 However, I hope the information provided here and in the code itself should make the usage and implementation of the objects apparent.